 Offered autumn.
+Prereq., WRIT 101 or equivalent, and one intermediate writing course.
 Study of current trends in economic globalization and its effects on efforts to work for social justice and environmental sustainability, particularly in the Global South.
 Examination of different models and theories of globalization, analysis of ethical issues raised, and assessment of alternatives proposed.
 Gen Ed Attributes: Writing Course-Advanced